 - Cover the vehicle with a "breathable" cover, one made from a porous material such as cotton.
-Non-porous materials, such as plastic sheeting, trap moisture, which can damage the paint. - If possible, periodically run the engine until it reaches full operating temperature (the cooling fan cycles twice).
+Non-porous materials, such as plastic sheeting, trap moisture, which can damage the paint. - If possible, periodically run the engine until it reaches full operating temperature (the cooling fans cycle on and off twice).
 Preferably, do this once a month.